cozy/cozy-stack/docs/workers.md

 The `thumbnail` worker is used internally by the stack to generate thumbnails from the image files of a cozy instance.

+## konnector worker

+The `konnector` worker is used to run installed [konnectors](https://github.com/konnectors/).
+See [the konnectors specs](https://docs.cozy.io/en/cozy-stack/konnectors-workflow/#konnector-worker-specs) for details.

 ## service worker

 The `service` worker is used to process background jobs, generally to compute